Everett massacre

-The Everett Massacre (also known as Bloody Sunday) was an armed confrontation between local authorities and members of the Industrial Workers of the World (IWW) union, commonly called "Wobblies".
-It took place in Everett, Washington on Sunday, November 5, 1916.
+The Everett massacre, also known as Bloody Sunday, was an armed confrontation between local authorities and members of the Industrial Workers of the World (IWW) union, commonly called "Wobblies".
+It took place in Everett, Washington, on Sunday, November 5, 1916.
 The event marked a time of rising tensions in Pacific Northwest labor history.

 Background

-In 1916, Everett, Washington was facing a serious depression.
-There was ongoing confrontation between business, commercial interests, labor, and labor organizers.
+In 1916, Everett was a port city of about 35,000 residents on Puget Sound.
+Amidst an economic downturn, confrontations were occurring between business, commercial interests, labor, and labor organizers.
 There had been a number of labor-organized rallies and speeches in the street.
 These were opposed by local law enforcement, which was firmly on the side of business.
-IWW organizers had gone into Everett to support a five-month-long strike by shingle workers.
-Once there, vigilantes organized by business had beaten them up with axe handles and run them out of town.
-The Seattle IWW decided to go to Everett in numbers to hold a rally to show their support for the striking shingle workers.
+On October 30, 1916, 41 IWW organizers traveled to Everett by ferryboat to support a months-long strike initiated by shingle weavers on May 1.
+Once the Wobblies arrived, vigilantes organized by business had beaten them up with axe handles and run them out of town.
+The Seattle IWW decided to return to Everett in larger numbers to hold a rally in support of the striking shingle weavers.

 Confrontation at the dock

-On November 5, 1916, about 300 IWW members met at the IWW Hall in Seattle and then marched down to the docks where they boarded the steamers Verona and Calista which then headed north to Everett.
+On Sunday, November 5, 1916, about 300 IWW members met at the IWW Hall in Seattle and then marched down to the docks where they boarded the steamers Verona and Calista which then headed north to Everett.
 Verona arrived at Everett before Callista and as they approached the dock in the early afternoon, the Wobblies sang their fight song "Hold the Fort".
-Local business interests, knowing the Wobblies were coming, placed armed goon squads on the dock and on at least one tugboat in the harbor, Edison, owned by the American Tug Boat Company.
+Local business interests, knowing the Wobblies were coming, placed armed goon squads on the dock and on at least one tugboat in the harbor, the Edison, owned by the American Tug Boat Company.
 As with previous labor demonstrations, the local businessmen had also secured the aid of law enforcement, including the Snohomish County sheriff Donald McRae, who was known for targeting Wobblies for arbitrary arrests and beatings.